gema-arta/heiwa/README.md

 </samp></p></pre>

 > **Warning!**
-> Everything in this repo is still unstable and still improvising so don't practice it yourself.
+> Everything in this repo is still unstable and still improvising, so don't practice it by yourself.
 The PoC is messed up.

 ## Roadmap <img alt="" align="right" src="https://badges.pufler.dev/visits/heiwalinux/heiwa?style=flat-square&label=&color=000000&logo=GitHub&logoColor=white&labelColor=373e4d"/>
 - [x] Specifies the packages to be used, instead of mainstream GNU/Linux distribution.